 SeaBird Designs was founded in 2006 in Norway and are one of the fastest-growing kayak manufacturers in Europe.
 We started out in Norway and today we have 80 dealers in over 30 different countries around the world.
 SeaBird Designs has been the top-selling kayak brand in Norway for the past ten years.
 The Estonian kayak factory SeaBird Designs is a family-owned company run by Len Ystmark and Aljona Ystmark.

 The founder of SeaBird Designs is Norwegian Len Ystmark who has been in the kayak business for twenty years.
 What once was just a hobby has quickly become a respected and fast-growing business.
 Len has a passion for nature and sports which goes back as long as he can remember, a legacy of hiking and camping trips with his father on the Norwegian fjords.
-SeaBird Designs started with the production of composite and polyethylene kayaks in 2006.
-Currently, we offer twenty-five composite kayak models in the following styles: Touring, Greenland, British, Fitness, and Surfski.
-We also have fourteen different models of polyethylene kayaks, from sea kayaks to recreational models, and special kayaks for fishing.
-We are using a new Blow Moulding Technology in our Norway factory.
-With this technology, we guarantee the best quality for the best price.
+SeaBird Designs started with the production of composite and polyethylene kayaks in 2006 with own factory in China, Guangzhou.
+In 2019 SeaBird Designs factory has been moved to Estonia, Tallinn.
+Currently, we offer twenty-five composite kayak models in the following styles: Touring, Greenland, British, Fitness, and Surfski; fourteen different models of polyethylene kayaks, from sea kayaks to recreational models, and special kayaks for fishing.
+We are using a new Blow Moulding Technology which guarantees the best quality for the best price.
 Blowmolded HDPE is strikingly more break-proof than other boat-materials.
 Our goal is to offer top-quality kayaks at an affordable price, backed by our already renowned customer support.

 The three key tenets of our business are: